NyanKaungSet/Tester/README.md

 # Headings <a id="headings"></a>
 [Back to Top](#top)
+To make a heading, put # in front of the text.
+The number of number sign you use correspond to heading level.
+For example, if you put 3 number signs, the heading level is 3.
 |Markdown                      |HTML                            | Output                   |
 |------------------------------|--------------------------------|--------------------------|
 | ```# Heading Level 1```      | ```<h1>Heading Level 1</h1>``` | <h1>Heading Level 1</h1> |